 The road to regulation

-The application for full permission requires a substantial amount of information to be provided and will take a considerable amount of time to compile.
+The application for full permission from the FCA requires a substantial amount of information to be provided and will take a considerable amount of time to compile.
 A full permission application requires you to identify, amongst other things, the following:

 - a full and detailed business plan